Zelg Galešić: Bellator

 Galešić competed in the eight man Bellator Season 5 Middleweight Tournament.
 In the quarter-finals at Bellator 50 he lost to Alexander Shlemenko by guillotine choke in the first round.

 He next competed on India's Super Fight League's third event, SFL 3, against former WEC Light Heavyweight Champion Doug Marshall.
 He won the fight via KO early into the first round due to a flying knee.

 Galešić moved to Light Heavyweight in order to compete in the Bellator 2012 Heavyweight Tournament.
-He was beaten by Attila Vegh at Bellator 71 in the quarter finals via a submission in the first round.
+He was beaten by Attila Vegh at Bellator 71 in the quarter-finals via a submission in the first round.

 He fought Linton Vassell for UCMMA Light Heavyweight Championship on 2 February 2013.
-Zelg opened the fight with few punches and kicks and proved that he is still great puncher but Vassell moved the fight on the ground and won the fight by 1st round TKO.
+Zelg lost the fight on the ground, by first round TKO.

 Kickboxing career

-Zelg made his kickboxing debout against #12 Glory ranked fighter Makoto Uehara at the R.I.S.E.
+Zelg made his kickboxing debut against #12 Glory ranked fighter Makoto Uehara at the R.I.S.E.
 100 event on 12 June 2014.
 He dropped Uehara early in round one with punches and knees but rushed it and lost by KO at 1:25 of the first round.